Skip to main content

 Filter Events at the Source

 Only subscribe to the events your integration actually needs.
 This reduces load on your endpoint and simplifies your handler logic.
+If one endpoint only serves one site, one contractor stream, or one asset family, add filtering there too.

 # Good -- subscribe to specific events